Staten Island Museum -- Programming and Marketing Intern

 Please see instructions on how to apply at the bottom of this page.

-The Intern will assist the Program and Marketing Departments in the creation, planning, and promotion for the third year of the Staten Island Museum's "Summer Nights" program.
+The Intern will assist the Program and Marketing Departments in the creation, planning, and promotion for the fourth year of the Staten Island Museum's "Summer Nights" program.
 Every Thursday in July and August the Museum hosts creative workshops geared towards adults in an environment where they can relax, learn, and mingle.
 These educational happy hours provide fun and funky ways to explore art, science, and history.
 The intern will work closely with the Program and Marketing teams, weighing in on planning decisions, based on the programs successes and strengthening areas needing support.
 Based on level of skill, the intern will have the chance to create and distribute flyers, help create and implement a social media campaign, write press releases, and help to set up/break down and facilitate each Summer Night program.

 The intern will gain hands-on experience in scheduling and planning programs and events, including artist communication, arranging hospitality; and providing support and on-site assistance to artists and guests at the Staten Island Museum.
 At the end of the internship, the Intern will leave with practical knowledge about producing full length events and performances from event concept to event breakdown.